 What’s in it for the mentor?

-- Broaden your horizons: Mentors usually find the mentorship experience extremely rewarding.
+- Broaden your horizons: Mentors usually find the mentoring experience extremely rewarding.
 It not only helps them connect and build a relationship with one or several young professionals, but they may also learn from their mentees in relation to other organisations, new research in the sector, or learn about other ways of working.

 Guidance note for the RWSN mentoring programme